Metamer materials under D65 light source, differentiated by sodium arc lamp

 The light reflected by an object has a spectrum equal to the product of the illuminant spectrum by the surface reflection spectrum.
 As for light source, two objects having different reflection spectra may, under a given illuminant, reflect lights with different spectra, but the same color.
 Under this illuminant, they look similar.
 However, under a different illuminant, the product will change, and the objects may appear different.

 An object cannot be accurately described by a tristimulus value, such as RGB color.
 It will only describe the object’s color under a given illuminant.
 To describe a surface independently of the illuminant, and render it accurately under different light sources, it is necessary to know the object reflection spectrum.

 The following picture shows two spheres made of lambertian diffuse materials in a light box, lit by a D65 light source.
 The materials are very different, as shown on their reflection spectra.
 However, they have the same apparent spectra under the D65 light source : they are metamers.

-In the next picture, only the light source was changed to a fluorescent tube light, measured with a spectrometer on a real light source.
+In this picture, only the light source was changed to a fluorescent tube light, measured with a spectrometer on a real light source.
 We can notice that the two spheres are slightly different : the right one is more red, while the left one is brighter.
 Fluorescent tubes have emission peak in their spectra, which can change significantly the color rendering of objects.

 This third picture was rendered with a 1500K light source, similar to a woodfire flame.
 Surprisingly, the left sphere is now more red, while the right one is more orange.
 This shows that relative color differences between two objects may be inverted by changing the light source.